National Independent Soccer Association: Development of the amateur and semi-professional game

 The league announced an "alliance" with semi-professional women's soccer league United Women's Soccer on January 28, 2021, with the target of launching a professional women's league in 2022.
 This proposed league would occupy the at the time vacant second tier of professional women's soccer in the United States.
 Many NISA clubs, including Detroit City FC, Michigan Stars FC, and NJ Teamsterz FC field or had announced fielding UWS and UWS2 teams.

-However, on March 20, 2021, it was reported that the alliance had broken down and the leagues had gone their separate ways.
+The logo used from 2022 to 2024.

-On December 2024, several websites reported that NISA was not given professional sanctioning for the 2025 season. though the league would later dispute these claims.
-The league later announced the NISA Pro Cup Tournament for the fall of 2025 as part of the league's application for continued USSF sanctioning, with the intention of returning to a full season in 2026.
+In December 2024, several sources reported that NISA was not given professional sanctioning for the 2025 season, though the league would later dispute these claims.
+The league later announced the 2025 NISA Pro Cup tournament to be held in the fall as part of the league's application for continued USSF sanctioning, with the intention of returning to a full season in 2026.
+The tournament consisted of eight teams from six leagues, including Capo FC and Los Angeles Force of NISA.
+The group stage was held between October 13 and 17, with the semifinals held on October 19 and the finals on October 21.
+All games were played Total Sports Park in Washington, Michigan.

-On August 25, NISA announced the location and dates for the 2025 NISA Pro Cup tournament.
-The tournament will consist of a Group stage held between October 15 and 22, with the semifinals held on October 24 and the finals on October 26.
-All games will be played Total Sports Park in Washington, Michigan.
-Eight teams were confirmed for the tournament: NISA clubs Capo FC and Los Angeles Force, DC Hyper of the UPSL, Northern Colorado Hailstorm FC of The League for Clubs, Arkansas Wolves FC of the NPSL, Sin City FC and Modesto City FC of NISA Nation, and Peak XI FC of the Mountain Premier League.

-On July 21, 2025, Matt Morse, previously the Managing Director of NISA Nation, was appointed CEO of NISA.
+On July 21, 2025, Matt Morse, previously the managing director of NISA Nation, was appointed CEO of NISA.
 Two days later, retired American soccer player Chandler Hoffman was appointed league commissioner.

+2026 reorganization and expansion efforts

+In 2026, NISA announced organizational changes and strategic initiatives as part of an effort to seek renewed professional sanctioning from the USSF.
+The league expanded its leadership structure alongside chief executive officer Matt Morse and Commissioner Chandler Hoffman through a strategic partnership with RML Advisory Group.
+The group's leadership included Rob Lubin, who serves as president of NISA, and Harrison Krepack, who was appointed chief marketing officer to oversee communications, partnerships, and media initiatives.

+According to the league, the partnership was intended to strengthen internal coordination, improve communication with member clubs, and support the league's commercial and operational planning ahead of a proposed return to professional play.
+The announcement also emphasized a more centralized marketing and communications strategy aimed at attracting new clubs and commercial partners.

+As part of its restructuring efforts, NISA began recruiting prospective ownership groups and clubs with the goal of relaunching professional competition.
+The league indicated that it was targeting approximately 10 to 12 teams for a proposed return to professional play beginning in the fall of 2026.
+As of August 2026, no details for the proposed season have been announced.